 My role evolved during the time there to incorporate more policy work as an officer with oversight beyond clinical research including regulatory and safety policy.
 I gained a lot of exposure and networking opportunities with key policy makers considering I had previously worked in more operational roles, I got a better understanding of the bigger picture and a broad perspective on how systems are put in place.
 Following this I had a brief career break for family reasons and decided to take on an opportunity which was closer to the community where I could directly help the end users who will benefit from the results of work in the various drug development stages.
 I worked in a Community Pharmacy alongside Pharmacists to carry out dispensing of medication, advice on healthy lifestyle choices and provide guidance on minor ailments.
 This enabled me use a number of skills to facilitate patient interaction which I found interesting as no day was the same and I acquired additional customer service skills in a retail environment tailored to healthcare.
 I was keen to develop my skills further and took on the role of customer care ambassador to be the lead and champion in store towards improving customer care services.

-The impact of my work experience has helped to broaden my knowledge about the possibilities and also think from the bigger perspective.
+The impact of my work experience has helped to broaden my knowledge about the possibilities and also think from the bigger perspective helped me answer in how to become a pharmaceutical consultant.
 I have learnt to adapt to different situations and work environments.
 A major advantage for me is the ability to see the connections across different aspects of such a diverse and broad field.
 I can also see there are a number of emerging roles which will shape the future in terms of digital transformation, bioinformatics and artificial intelligence applied to the industry.
 A number of opportunities exist across related areas of expertise which overlap with specialities such as pharmacology, biomedical science and biochemistry.

-For anyone considering a career in pharmaceutical science or the industry, opportunities can be found in some of the following areas:
+For anyone considering a career in pharmaceutical science or the industry questions how to become a pharmaceutical consultant, opportunities can be found in some of the following areas:

 - Pharmaceutical companies/CRO : Research and Development (pre clinical & clinical research, regulatory affairs, pharmacovigilance) , Quality assurance, Quality control, manufacturing and formulation, commercial (sales and marketing, health economics), informatics & data management, statistics, medical information, medical affairs